 ABOUT THE THEATRE

-Sondheim Theatre Theatre actually opened its doors to the public for the first time in 1907, nearly 100 years before the Les Misérables arrived.
-At the time it was designed as one half of a pair with the nearby Gielgud Theatre (then known as the Hicks Theatre) by the esteemed architect W.G.R.
-Sprague, who was also responsible for the Aldwych, Wyndham and Novello theatres.
+Sondheim Theatre Theatre actually opened its doors to the public for the first time in 1907, nearly 100 years before Les Misérables arrived.
+At the time, it was designed as one half of a pair with the nearby Gielgud Theatre (then known as the Hicks Theatre) by the esteemed architect W.G.R.
+Sprague, who was also responsible for the Aldwych, Wyndham's and Novello theatres.

 PLAN YOUR VISIT

-Situated on Shaftsbury Avenue in the heart of London’s Theatreland, The Queen’s Theatre is accessible via a variety of transport links.
+Situated on Shaftesbury Avenue in the heart of London’s Theatreland, The Sondheim Theatre is accessible via a variety of transport links.

 By Tube